Writer’s block is probably the most frustrating experience any writer faces. You feel creative and you want to create, but you’re just not inspired.

 It makes sense that as a writer, you would look first to other writers to find out how they keep their creativity flowing.
 So go ahead and do that.
-Read biographies of your favorite authors and listen to interviews with writers to see where some of the best ideas came from (there are excellent writer interviews on podcasts such as The Writing Show and Writers on Writing).
+Read biographies of your favorite authors and listen to interviews with writers to see where they got some of their best ideas.
 If you look hard enough (or listen closely enough), these writers will explain how to stay inspired.

 I recently heard a musician talking about inspiration, and he said it was like the music came through him rather than to him.
 He explained that his source is unknown and outside of himself.
 Other artists will talk about “the zone,” a state of mind in which concentration and focus are absolute and intense.
 In this zen-like state, inspiration can reach an all-time high.
 In fact, in this state, creativity is the high.